narulakeshav/silicon/README.md

 * The New York Times API

 # The 3 APIs
-I used 3 of NewYorkTimes API:
+I used 3 of The New York Times API:

 * Most Popular API
     * Most Popular API allows you to view the most popular news stories for 1 day, 7 days, or 30 days on The New York Times.
     * To read more, refer to the [Most Popular API Documentation](http://developer.nytimes.com/docs/most_popular_api/)
 * Top Stories API
-    * Top Stories API allow you to see the top articles and post on the New York Times.
-You can also narrow down your search to individual section, such as Technology, Business, Politics, World, Sports, and Travel.
+    * Top Stories API allows you to see the top articles and post from NYT website.
+You can also narrow down your search to individual section, such as Technology, Business, Politics, World, Sports, or Travel.
     * To read more, refer to the [Top Stories API Documentation](http://developer.nytimes.com/docs/top_stories_api/)
 * Articles Search API
     * Articles Search API allows you to search for any articles on The New York Times and retrieves headlines, abstracts, lead paragraphs, links to associated multimedia and other article metadata.